seek4science/seek/tech/releases/index.md

   Handles upgrades and persistent data.
 Docker allows SEEK to be setup and run with a single command.
 This our expected approach to simple packaging of SEEK with openBIS.
     * Documentation on using SEEK with Docker is available in our [Docker Guide](/tech/docker.html)
-  * A Project administrator to specify the default license for their project which is automatically selected when defining a new Asset, but can be changed by the user if necessary.
+  * A Project administrator may now specify the default license for their project which is automatically selected when creating a new item, but can be changed by the user if necessary.
   * Improved usability of adding new Publications from a DOI or PubmedID
   * Arbitrary URL schemes for remote files, that can be handled outside of SEEK.
 For example, and scp:// url could be provided for and openSSH based resource